 Renae Brown, MS, RD

 Renae Brown completed the sum of her degrees at CWRU, with a BA in Biology & Anthropology and an MS in Nutrition.
 She completed her dietetic internship at the Memphis VA Medical Center, and was hired on directly thereafter.
-She currently works as an outpatient dietitian with a focus on diabetes, chronic kidney disease, hyperlipidemia, and weight management.
+She currently works as the Chief Nutritionist for the Georgia Division of Aging Services.

 Renae was the recipient of the 2017-2018 Outstanding Dietetics Student Award from the Memphis Academy of Nutrition and Dietetics and 2017-2018 Chef RD award from the Memphis VA.
 Her goal is to be a fuel for the dietetic force in media and public policy.